Animals on Campus

 A. Students with Service Animals

-To facilitate appropriate acceptance of Service Animals in classrooms and other campus areas, students with Service Animals are strongly encouraged to notify and work with Disability Services, which may provide the student with Service Animal clearance documentation that establishes his/her need for the Service Animal and can be presented if desired and in place of answering any questions about the animal’s purpose.
+To facilitate appropriate acceptance of Service Animals in classrooms and other campus areas, students with Service Animals are strongly encouraged to notify and work with the disability services coordinator, which may provide the student with Service Animal clearance documentation that establishes his/her need for the Service Animal and can be presented if desired and in place of answering any questions about the animal’s purpose.
 A Service Animal may not be excluded from campus because its Handler does not have such clearance documentation.

 B. Service Animals in Training